-Coaches Corner: Our partners on the benefits of international travel and competition
+Coaches Corner: Our Partners on the Benefits of International Travel and Competition

-Takeshi Inawaka (CEO of Wakatake – Japan): It’s a good experience for our kids to come to Europe, because European soccer is distinct.
+Takeshi Inawaka (CEO of Wakatake – Japan): “It’s a good experience for our kids to come to Europe, because European soccer is distinct.
 There are big differences between how Japanese soccer is played.
 In Japan, the players always give 100%, but there are things that they are missing.
 Through the course of this tournament and in these matches, players will feel and think about how to win.
 This is an experience the kids can learn from and make their own.

-Participating in a tournament serves to show them how European soccer is played, for them to study how winning teams play and how to face those types of rivals in competition.
+Participating in a tournament serves to show them how European soccer is played, for them to study how winning teams play and how to face those types of rivals in competition.”

-gai: How does the club view the benefit to its players of international travel programs?
+GAI: How does the club view the benefit to its players of international travel programs?

-Kevin Flanagan (Boys DOC, Carolina Rapids – USA): A lot of players that go on these trips maybe haven’t left the country before so they get to enjoy the game of soccer in a different environment, but I think the culture piece to it is almost as important or more valuable because they get to experience different cultures.
-They’re traveling to a country like Spain, where people are speaking a different language that’s taken them outside of their comfort zone and I don’t believe that our players get taken out of their comfort zone enough, so for me whether its team travel or the select program, taking players out of their comfort zone and exposing them to different environments, and stretching them from whether its a psychological standpoint within the game or physical standpoint within the game is very important.
+Kevin Flanagan (Boys DOC, Carolina Rapids SC – USA): “A lot of players that go on these trips maybe haven’t left the country before, so they get to enjoy the game of soccer in a different environment.
+But I think the culture piece to it is almost as important or more valuable, because they get to experience different cultures.
+They’re traveling to a country like Spain, where people are speaking a different language, that’s taking them outside of their comfort zone – I don’t believe that our players get taken out of their comfort zone enough, so for me whether it’s team travel or the Select program, taking players out of their comfort zone and exposing them to different environments, and stretching them – whether it’s a psychological standpoint within the game or physical standpoint within the game – is very important.”

 Learn about our team travel programs here